 Marketing has the power to improve lives, sustain livelihoods, strengthen societies, and benefit the world at large.
 At the same time, marketing can have a dark side—it has the power to hurt consumers, employees, communities, markets, institutions, and the environment that surrounds us.
 This Special Issue of the Journal of Marketing on Better Marketing for a Better World (BMBW) brings together wide-ranging research to assess, illuminate, and debate whether, when, and how marketing contributes to a better world.
 The fourteen papers in the Special Issue address four key topics—Sustainability and Climate Concerns, Economic and Social Empowerment, Health and Wellbeing, and Prosocial Giving.
 They use a diverse array of methods to address these topics: these include lab and field experiments, analyses of archival data, and ethnographic research.
 The papers offer rich insights on how to use the power of marketing for good, and they open up avenues for future research on these topics.

 All the articles are linked below.
-The Special Issue Editors will host a webinar launching the Special Issue on May 12 at 12:00 PM Eastern.
-Register with this link.
+The Special Issue Editors hosted a webinar launching the Special Issue on May 12, 2021.
 They will also host webinars in June and July 2021 featuring the authors of these papers.
 In these webinars, the authors will discuss the inspiration for their research, the implications of their findings for practitioners, and ideas for future scholarly investigation.
 Scholars, students, and practitioners are all invited to participate in these webinars.
 The webinars will also offer opportunities for participants to mingle with the authors and other scholars and practitioners interested in the topics, and to create connections for future research.
 These webinars—and associated activities described on the BMBW website at BMBW.org—serve as a beginning of an exciting initiative for our field, rather than the culmination of an important project.

 Rajesh K. Chandy, Gita Venkataramani Johar, Christine Moorman, and John H. Roberts, “Better Marketing for a Better World”